idRisto/JavaReactApp/README.md

 # JavaReactApp

-MySql needs to be running. user: springuser, password: ThePassword, database name: book_db
+MySql needs to be running.
+Open UniController (or similarr), start MySql Server and open MySql console.

+create database book_db;

+create user 'springuser'@'%' identified by 'ThePassword';

+grant select, insert, delete, update on db_example.* to 'springuser'@'%';

 Did not have time to setup hosting for db